-The element of surprise, a coincidence, all in within a swift moment of time.
+The element of surprise, a coincidence, all within a swift moment of time.

-The image consist of a band of overlaying light.
+The image consists of a band of overlaying light.
 It’s not exactly clear which fragment will be projected by which slide-projector.
 New images are continuously being created, but they’ll disappear just as swiftly as they came.
-The element of surprise, a coincidence, all in within a swift moment of time.
+The element of surprise, a coincidence, all within a swift moment of time.

-The retrieved material is not mine, they were made by the hand of another.
+The retrieved material is not mine, it was made by the hand of another.
 I see the material as a collective, as cultural and historical heritage.
-It’s irrelevant who made took the image, the important thing is that the image is seen.
+It’s irrelevant who took the image, the important thing is that the image is seen.